The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Results

 \subsection{Astrophysical factors}

-In this subsection, we provide our measurements of the astrophysical factors of Draco, Sextans and UMi, for the purposes of future dark matter indirect detections \citep[e.g.][]{Baltz1999,Bergstrom2006,Geringer-Sameth2015,Hayashi2016}.
-The astrophysical factor is determined by the dark matter distribution within the galaxy.
+In this subsection, we provide our measurements of the astrophysical factors of Draco, Sextans and UMi, for the purposes of dark matter indirect detections, such as Fermi-LAT \citep{Fermi-LAT}, DAMPE \citep{DAMPE}, HAWC \citep{HAWC}, CTA \citep{CTA} and LHAASO \citep{LHAASO}.
+The astrophysical factor is determined by the dark matter distribution within the galaxy \citep[e.g.][]{Baltz1999,Bergstrom2006,Geringer-Sameth2015,Hayashi2016,Strigari2018R}.
 For dark matter annihilation or decay, the astrophysical factor is called the J or D factor, respectively.
 The J and D factors can be written as

 where $\rho_{\mathrm{DM}}$ is the dark matter density, $l$ is the distance along the line-of-sight direction, and $\Omega$ is the solid angle centered on the dSph.